-- Continued work on the project to standardise process instructions across offices. - Identify gaps in process instruction provision, and fill those gaps. - Refine the system of issuing Assessor Information Notices and Civil Penalty Notices. - Further expansion of Non-Domestic Valuations available for public view on the Scottish Assessors Portal. - Review Electoral Participation Strategy in advance of the expected UK Parliamentary General Election (UKPGE). - Forward plan for the UKPGE, putting in place a project plan, and risk register. - Consider reporting requirements for the new Non-Domestic Proposals and Appeals system. - Set up a system to ensure induction training is being completed. - Continued focus will be given to implementing our Records Management plan, with particular focus on compliance with retention policies.
+- Continued work on the project to standardise process instructions across offices. - Identify gaps in process instruction provision and fill those gaps. - Review of SCU Audit Process to react to feedback received from our stakeholders. - Further expansion of Non-Domestic Valuations available for public view on the Scottish Assessors Portal. - Work with other EROs to develop a set of Electoral Registration KPIs - Review Electoral Participation Strategy in advance of the Scottish Parliamentary Election (SPE). - Consider reporting requirements for the new Non-Domestic Proposals and Appeals system. - Re-visit the position with the Board's Prudential Reserve Policy. - Ensure that CT and NDR Update Reconciliation Processes are available in the replacement Assessors System. - Review of Survey Workload system to ensure better management oversight of these processes. - Investigate off the shelf, or possibility of in-house developed software which could improve processes within the organisation. - Consider and plan for the cliff-edge of Barclay Funding which is due to expire this year. - Set up a system to ensure induction training is being completed. - Review performance metrics that will be available as part of the new Assessors system. - Develop a set of service request expectations to assist stakeholders in understanding potential timescales for enquiries to be dealt with. - Continued focus will be given to implementing our Records Management plan, with particular focus on compliance with retention policies.